 The font, originally from Port Arthur, was for many years at St David’s Cathedral, Hobart, before coming to St Andrew’s.
 The Bishop’s chair is made of wood from HMS Nelson.

 In 2001, St Andrew’s Evandale and St Peter’s, Nile, were amalgamated into a single parish unit, but St Peter’s is no longer in regular use as a church and is now in community hands.
-From the beginning of 2019, St Andrew’s is joining in partnership with Holy Trinity, Launceston, with regular services being held on Sunday evenings.
+From the beginning of 2019, St Andrew’s began a partnership with Holy Trinity, Launceston, with regular services being held on Sunday evenings.
+St Andrew’s formally became part of the parish of Holy Trinity in July 2020.

-In addition, an ecumenical Taizé Service is hosted by St Andrew's on the last Sunday of each month at 11.00am.
+In addition, an ecumenical Taizé Service is hosted by St Andrew’s, usually on the last Sunday of each month at 11.00am.